 Bulgarian cheese banitza (banitsa) appetizers are similar to Serbian bureks and Greek cheese pies.
 They are traditionally served warm as a first course or in a "meze" (appetizer) spread, but they're also a popular vegetarian main course, snack, and street food.
-In addition, banitzi can be a sweet dessert with apple and pumpkin among the popular fillings.
+Also, banitzi can be a sweet dessert with apple and pumpkin among the popular fillings.
 This particular recipe is a take on a savory version.

 - 2 cups crumbled, well-drained Bulgarian feta cheese